Code of Conduct : Click to view

 - Maximum number of candidates for practical examination should not exceed 15 per day.

 - Candidate who pass all parts of examination on the first occasion of appearing there of shall be ranked in order of proficiency as determined by the total marks obtained and shall be arranged in two classes.
-Second class: Candidates who have passed the exami9nation with an aggregate of 50% and above.

 - Regular university examination shall be conducted at the end of each year and supplementary examination three months after the regular examination.
 Eligibility for appearing examination: